Everything You Need to Know About Stairlift Batteries

-- Your stairlift will go slower than its usual pace, or gradually slow in speed at the upward journey progresses
+- Your stairlift will go slower than its usual pace or gradually slow in speed as the upward journey progresses

 - Your stairlift will stop after a short distance and then continue

-- The battery won’t charge in its usual charging point (this means the stairlift battery has been completely drained)
+- The battery won’t charge at its usual charging point (this means the stairlift battery has been completely drained)

-At any of these signs, you’ll need to replace it.
+At any of these signs, you’ll need to replace the batteries.

 Q: How long do stairlift batteries last?

-Stairlift batteries generally last around 2 to 5 years, of course, this depends on the usage.
-For example, if the stairlift is often left off its charge point it degrades the battery and results in early replacement.
+Stairlift batteries generally last around 2 to 5 years; of course, this depends on the usage.
+For example, if the stairlift is often left off its charge point, it degrades the battery and early replacement.

 Q: How do you change a stairlift battery?